 Israeli army frequently demolishes Palestinian houses in AlKhalil city.
 (Photo via: Social Media)

-Israeli forces demolished this week the foundations of a Palestinian house under construction in Beit Awwa town, south of AlKhalil city in the southern occupied West Bank.
+Israeli occupation forces earlier this week demolished a Palestinian house in Aj-Juwaya community, east of Yatta, in the southern West Bank district of Hebron.